 For other comparisons, the first pair of characters which differ determine the truth of the comparison.
-If one string is shorter than the other but otherwise matches exactly, it is considered to be "less" than the longer string.
+If one string is shorter than the other but otherwise matches exactly, it is considered to he "less" than the longer string.

 The implication of this is that "CAT" is equal to "CAT" and only to "CAT".
-Of course, you can also use string variables in comparisons, so in this statement IF X="CAT" THEN PRINT "THEY MATCH" the message will be printed if and only if X has a LENgth of 3 and contains the characters "CAT".
+Of course, you can also use string variables in comparisons, so in this statement the message will be printed if and only if X\$ has a LENgth of 3 and contains the characters "CAT".